Common Florida Ants: Identification and Prevention Guide

 Prevention Tips

-- Seal Entry Points: Caulk cracks around windows, doors, and foundations.
+- Seal entry points: Caulk gaps around windows, doors, and where pipes enter the wall.